rhylanbolt/developerdocs/README.md

 </ul>
 <p>Each placement receives a unique <code>placementKey</code> that you use when calling this API.</p>
 <h2>Why This Matters</h2>
-<p>The Recommend API is the core of Opti-X personalization.
+<p>The Recommend API is the core of Personalize personalization.
 By providing context about where the user is and what they are doing, you enable the recommendation engine to deliver highly relevant suggestions that increase engagement and conversion.</p>
 <h2>Endpoint</h2>
 <pre><code>POST https://api.opti-x.optimove.net/recommend/v1/placements/{placementKey}/recommendations
 </code></pre>